-- and process continues to be formation being collected and vendors is robust, and companies actual skills and recent performance - ace to ensure contracts are rigorously fied project risks. - t and implementation controls tion of projects and clear lines of project implementation team and the procurement performance team - Project risks are constantly assessed, mitigated, managed and reported by the Project Management Department (PMD) during the project planning and execution stage.
+- criteria and process continues to be ensive information being collected and our list of vendors is robust, and companies g to their actual skills and recent performance - are in place to ensure contracts are rigorously ny identified project risks. - curement and implementation controls the duration of projects and clear lines of responsibility are assigned to the project implementation team and the procurement performance team - Project risks are constantly assessed, mitigated, managed and reported by the Project Management Department (PMD) during the project planning and execution stage.
 This is supported with online project management and reporting tools. - Several levels of approval are in place for large-scale contracts up to the level of our Board.
 Multi-discipline committees have been established to validate vendor selection and the awarding process for all large-scale projects. - A revised global policy has been rolled out to ensure full oversight of all capital construction projects and programmes for all Group companies.
 The Project Implementation Manual continues to be enhanced to reflect latest process, procedures, tools and techniques in project management.